 For a Norwegian document to be considered valid in Greece, it must be issued with an apostille stamp.
 The Apostille-stamp confirms the validity of a public official’s signature.

-The County Governor "Fylkesmannen" is the responsible authority in Norway.
+The County Governor "Statsforvalteren" is the responsible authority in Norway.

 The Hague Convention makes it possible for official documents from one of the countries that has joined the convention to become valid in one of the other countries that has joined the convention, by the application of an Apostille-stamp.
 Both Norway and Greece have joined the convention.

 It is allowed to have one or more citizenships in addition to a Norwegian citizenship from 1 January 2020.
 You can find more information about dual citizenship on the website of the Norwegian Immigration Authorities.